 Be warned this can be a tough read in places, the more biological, chemical or physiological knowledge the reader has, the easier it is to understand it.
 We believe that this explanation in this book makes sense of the results we have been getting since 1998, and explains some logical reasons behind our treatment’s high level of success.
 I have highlighted some important areas of information in blue, to try to help people understand more about the science.

 In effect, we are confident what is happening with our treatment; is that it is helping the person’s body to heal itself from within, by helping to balance their body pH.
-This in turn helps the cell pumps (Or ‘Ion channels’ as they are properly called), to work better than before using our exclusive ways of applying the Bioflow field.
-These pumps act as control valves, for the inward and outward flow of everything the cell requires.
+This in turn helps the cell pumps (Or ‘Ion channels’ as they are properly called), to work better than before using our exclusive and unique ways of applying the Bioflow field.
+These cell pumps act as control valves, for the inward and outward flow of everything the cell requires.

 To show how important this is.
 If you search on the internet on any major disease, such as Parkinson’s disease, M.S., cystic fibrosis etc., followed by the words ‘ion channels’, it should show the connections between problems with ion channels and poor health.